jeremyButtler/find--Co-infections/README.md

  (figure 4).
 The only exception is one case that had 99% of reads from the major consensus (99-1 1, figure 4).
 However, in the 99-1 1 case, the major variant lost most of its reads to aggressive filtering, resulting in the minor variant having 272 of 949 of reads.
-So, the 99-1 1 case is more like the 50-50 1 case.
 In both cases, mismatches are likely from the polisher merging both variants into one consensus.

 A quarter of consensuses with mismatches were from consensus pairs that detected two variants and had 99% of reads from the major variant